wavemotion-dave/A8DS/readme.md

 ----------------------------------------------------------------------------------
 Most things you should expect from an emulator.
 Games generally run full-speed with just a handful of exceptions.
-If you load a game and it doesn't load properly, just load it again or hit the RESET button which will re-initialize the XEGS machine.
+If you load a game and it doesn't load properly, just load it again or hit the RESET button which will re-initialize the A8DS machine.
 If a game crashes, you will get a message at the bottom of the screen after loading - a crash usually means that the game requires the BASIC cart to be inserted and you can toggle that when loading a game (or using the GEAR icon).
 Not every game runs with this